vishalbpatil1/Facial-expression-recognition-and-emotion_analysis/README.md

 ## custom network
 Ensemble CNN Deep
-network1 ,
+1} network1 ,
-network2 ,
+2} network2 ,
-network3
+3} network3
 ## Pre Trained network
 DeepFace --DeepFace is a deep learning facial recognition system created by a research group at Facebook.
 ## installation
-Keras
+Keras ,
-Tensorflow
+Tensorflow,
-Opencv
+Opencv,
-DeepFace
+DeepFace .
 # Testing on Real world Image
 Steps are as follows :-
 1. Read the image, convert it to gray-scaleimage for custom network or rgb image for deepface and save it.